Note: This review contains unavoidable spoilers for Book One in the Princess Academy series, but no spoilers for this second book.

 Miri comes from Mount Eskel, a village known for its mining of linder, a silvery marble-like stone.
 This fictional substance conveys a kind of extra-sensory perceptiveness to those who work in the quarries, breathe in its dust, and drink the water from streams that run through the linder mountain.
 “Lowlanders” in the kingdom of Danland look down upon those from up on Mount Eskel; nevertheless, traders from the Lowlands come three times a year to haul the valuable stone down the mountain, and bring food and other provisions in return.

 This time, when the traders come, some of the girls from Mount Eskel will be going back with them to Asland, where the King and Queen live.
 The year before, royal priests had divined that Mount Eskel was the home of the future Princess.
 So all eligible girls were required to attend a “Princess Academy” to learn about the subjects they might need to know if selected by Prince Steffan.
 Although Miri was the top student, the Prince picked Miri’s friend Britta to be his bride.
 Now Britta has invited Miri to come, along with five other Academy girls, to attend her wedding.
-Also, she told Miri there was an opening for her at the Queen’s Castle, a university in Asland at which Miri could continue the studies she had grown to love.
+Also, she told Miri there was a university in Asland at which Miri could continue the studies she had grown to love.
 Britta even arranged for Miri’s crush Peder to get an apprenticeship with a stone carver in the capital.
 They could all go down to Asland together.

 There were some dark notes to this bright opportunity, however.
 Miri would miss her father and her older sister Marda terribly.
 Additionally, Katar – one of the girls from the Academy who went to Asland to be a delegate to the royal court – wrote Miri that there was some kind of trouble brewing there.